RyanCorrigal/TekSavvy-Diagnostics/README.md

-# TekSavvy-Helper-Tool
+# TekSavvy-Diagnostics

+## Disclaimer
-I am incredibly lazy and didn't feel like typing in all of the commands and capturing all of the output required for some troubleshooting so I wrote this script...
+I am incredibly lazy and didn't feel like typing in all of the commands and capturing all of the output required for some troubleshooting so I wrote this script.
+Figured it might be helpful to the TekSavvy team as well.
+If you enhance, please create a pull request so I can get it back into the main script.

 ## Usage: